-Amanda Seyfried Nude Photo Leak: Sex Tape, Nude Photos Of Actress Allegedly Leak
+Amanda Seyfried Nude Photo Leak: Sex Tape, Nude Photos Allegedly Leaked

 In the past several months, a number of other celebrities have been victimized by leaked nude photos, including a massive 2014 leak where dozens of celebrities had nude pictures shared online.
 If Seyfried’s pictures are legitimate, it would seem likely that she was another victim and could lead to a police investigation.
 After the 2014 leak, the FBI took on the case and eventually led to the conviction of a 36-year-old from Pennsylvania.

-The leaked nude photos come at an especially difficult time for Amanda Seyfried, who had recently gotten engaged to actor Thomas Sadoski — who she met while the two filmed their upcoming movie, The Last Word — and just announced that she is expecting her first child.
+The leaked nude photos come at an especially difficult time for Amanda Seyfried, who had recently gotten engaged to actor Thomas Sadoski — whom she met while the two filmed their upcoming movie, The Last Word — and just announced that she is expecting her first child.

 Heavily pregnant Amanda Seyfried enjoys breakfast with fiance Thomas Sadoski and their very good dog https://t.co/ld6dQB4xmp pic.twitter.com/0DY4haQvgk